“Treat The root Cause Not The Symptoms”

 Mindfulness-Based Consultation, Workshops & Program Development

-John Christopher PhD provides wellness and mindfulness-based consultation and program development for organizations, business, health care agencies, universities and schools in the US and internationally, with a special interest in creating leaders who lead mindfully, and inspire, support and encourage a positive workplace culture.
-Consults throughout the US and internationally to help organizations, businesses and executives/CEO'S implement programs for stress reduction, mindfulness training, wellness, disease prevention, burnout, resilience, and effective self-care practices.
-His consultation focus helps organizations, institutions, and businesses assess their health care needs and design programs to improve the well-being, performance, and morale of employees.
-Dr. John Christopher also lectures and provides customized workshops and retreats using the latest research on neuroscience, Mindfulness and somatic-based approaches to restore health and well-being.
+John Christopher PhD provides wellness and mindfulness-based consultation and program development for organizations, businesses, healthcare agencies, universities, and schools in the US and internationally, with a special interest in creating leaders who lead mindfully, and inspire, support, and encourage a positive workplace culture.
+Consults throughout the US and internationally to help organizations, businesses, and executives/CEOs implement programs for stress reduction, mindfulness training, wellness, disease prevention, burnout, resilience, and effective self-care practices.
+His consultation focus helps organizations, institutions, and businesses assess their healthcare needs and design programs to improve the well-being, performance, and morale of employees.
+Dr. John Christopher also lectures and provides customized workshops and retreats using the latest research on neuroscience, Mindfulness, and somatic-based approaches to restore health and well-being.
 CONTINUE READING

 Supervision For Professional Development